 Plan your outfit.
 It’s a good idea to speak to the mother of the bride in advance to discuss your outfits.
 Sometimes the two mothers are advised to wear the same length and style of dress but there is really no need to do this – the key is to make sure you aren’t wearing exactly the same outfit, exactly the same hat, etc.

 It’s also sometimes advised for the two mothers to dress in conformity with the overall colour scheme for the wedding.
-Again you can safely ignore this rather daft advice if you wish.
+Unless the couple specifically request this, it’s safe to ignore this rather daft advice.
 Provided you don’t turn up in white, ivory or flourescent orange, there’s nothing to worry about.

 Hats and fascinators.
 Some sort of hat or “fascinator” is usually appropriate for a wedding.
 If you’re wearing a hat, remember that on the day there will be other female guests who will be waiting for you (and the mother of the bride) to remove your hats before they remove their own.
 The traditional time for this is at the end of the meal, but there is no harm in taking it off as soon as you reach the reception if you prefer.